 "The Japanese sources during the war, when they spoke of 'Buin', they were referring to what the Allies called 'Kahili'.
 The Japanese report that their 'Buin' was next to a river and the end of the runway faced out to sea.
 Both Japanese and Allied sources indicate that there was only this one airstrip until Toripoil (Allied Kara, postwar Buin) was built later."

-AWM "Account by Lin Leow" describing Prisoner Of War at Kahili during March 1943
+AWM "Account by Lin Leow" describing Prisoner Of War (POW) tortured near Kahili in March 1943

 AWM F07334 "Movement of Japanese to Fauro Island" Kahili wreckage September 1945